BroadcomMFD/opsrexx-language-support/README.md

   - `Reset Auto Enable` - Resets the auto-enable feature for a selected rule.
   - `Rule Facility` - Allows you to check and modify the following rule statuses: active or inactive, auto-enabled or not auto-enabled.
   - `Execute Program` - Executes an OPS/REXX program that you choose by typing parameters into an input form.

-The following OPS/MVS command is only available when you use an OPS/MVS REST API connection:

   - `Search OPSLOG Records` - Provides a table of OPSLOG records that match your specified search parameters.

  To issue OPS/MVS commands using Zowe Explorer: